PandaScience/FortySecondsCV/README.md

 ### Body

-The right column of the CV containing tables for sth. like "working experience" has to be defined within the `document` environment.
+The right part of the CV containing tables for sth. like "working experience" has to be defined within the `document` environment.

+To prevent unwanted line breaks in dates, the width of the first column in the body can be adjusted via the `datecolwidth` class option.

 * Section and subsection headings
   ```latex